kraken-php/framework/README.md

 ## Performance

 Kraken is able to emit millions of events and thousands of messages and connections per second using single container.
-It is scalable for multiple processes and threads, faster than traditional PHP approach and able to handle same or higher amount of connections that Node.js.
+It is scalable for multiple processes and threads, faster than traditional PHP approach and able to handle similar amount of connections as Node.js.

 <p align="center">
 <img src="https://docs.google.com/uc?export=download&id=0B_FVuB10kPjVT21lY3JzVTRwT3c" width="882" height="334" />
 </p>

+> **Note:** Keep in mind that Kraken project does not solely focus around HTTP performance.
+It provides a set of distinct asynchronous libraries to use in PHP.
+The attached graph's main intention is to show that PHP is fast enough to compete with the leading technologies available on the market.
+The HTTP component has been chosen as it is the only one that can be easily compared between asynchronous and synchronous MVC frameworks.
+Do not treat it as an actual benchmark.

 ## Requirements